orenbenkiki/dynamake/README.rst

 Configurable Multi-Applications
 ...............................

 A realistic system has multiple related functions that need to be invoked.
 It is a hassle to have to name and define a separate script for invoking each one.
-A way around this is to create a single script which takes the function name as a command-line argument:
+A way around this is to create a single script which takes the function name as a command-line argument.
+The top-level functions that should be invokable from the command line must have no positional arguments and be annotated with ``@config(top=True)``:

 .. code-block:: python

+    import argparse
     import dynamake.application as da

-    @config
+    @da.config(top=True)
     def foo(...): ...

-    @config
+    @da.config(top=True)
     def bar(...): ...

     da.Param(...)  # Parameters for *all* functions.

     def main() -> int:
         parser = argparse.ArgumentParser(description='Example')
-        da.Prog.add_to_parser(parser, ['foo', 'bar'])
+        da.Prog.add_commands_to_parser(parser)
         args = parser.parse_args()
         da.Prog.parse_args(args)
         da.Prog.call_with_args(args)